-- A register of gifts, hospitality, honoraria and sponsorship, whether accepted or declined, is maintained; - Appropriate information from the registers of declarations of interests and gifts, hospitality, honoraria and sponsorship is available on request; - A regular report detailing the declarations of interests, gifts, hospitality, honoraria and sponsorship received and the effectiveness of the arrangements in place is provided to the Audit Committee; - The forms employees should complete when making a declaration of interest or when advising of gifts, hospitality, honoraria or sponsorship have been accepted or declined are available as Appendices 3, 4 and 5.
+- All declarations of interest will be scrutinised on receipt by the Corporate Governance team to ensure appropriate declarations and acceptances have been made; - Appropriate information from the registers of declarations of interests and gifts, hospitality, honoraria and sponsorship is available on request; - A regular report detailing the declarations of interests, gifts, hospitality, honoraria and sponsorship received and the effectiveness of the arrangements in place is provided to the Audit Committee; - The forms employees should complete when making a declaration of interest or when advising of gifts, hospitality, honoraria or sponsorship have been accepted or declined are available as Appendices 2, 3 and 4.
+Further guidance on making declarations and the acceptance of gifts is available in Appendices 2i, 3i and 3ii.

-6.3 Executive and Unit Directors
+6.4 Executive and Unit Directors